 This is partly because of the disappearance of grocery stores selling fresh produce in economically challenged neighborhoods, leaving food deserts in their wake.
 Many people depend on processed foods (made with subsidized crops like sugar, wheat, corn), which are easier to afford than fresh fruits and vegetables.

-To bring healthy food to people with the least access to it, SCLT trains gardeners and farmers to grow food for their neighbors and provides inexpensive land and agricultural resources to help them to do it.
-(Our gardens alone produce food for roughly 800 people and their families every year!)
+To bring healthy food to people with the least access to it, SCLT trains gardeners and farmers to grow food for their families and neighbors and provides inexpensive land and agricultural resources to help them to do it.
+(Our garden network alone produces food for roughly 1,200 people and their families every year!)

 We provide training through apprenticeships and hands-on workshops for beginning farmers and others seeking to learn about small-scale, sustainable farming.
 We also operate three production farms, including City Farm (Rhode Island’s oldest urban farm) to demonstrate successful practices.